jvd-aktr/Image-Processing-Algorithm-to-Detect-Particle-in-Particulate-Flow/README.md

 To facilitate these image processing tasks, Python harnesses various libraries, including Pandas, NumPy, SciPy, and cv2.
 For a more in-depth understanding of the algorithm, you can find a comprehensive discussion in the "Image Processing Algorithm" PDF file. the PDF file consists the flow chart of the image processing algorithm along with some sample images.

 # Step to Run Codes:
-1. Rename the raw image folder to " Particle Count" and put it in a parent folder where both first and second codes are stored.
+1. Rename the raw image folder to "Particle Count" and put it in a parent folder where both first and second codes are stored.
 2. The raw images should be named in certain manner.
 A sample set of images are uploaded.
 3. Create a empty folder name "PC_Edited_PostP_Images" in the parent folder to store the generated binary image from Code1.